 for $N$ large enough that $|\phi^K_x-N|/N$ is small.
-The regenerative property tells us that the sequence $(\phi^{k+1}_x-\phi^k_x)_{k\in\n}$ of elapsed times between consecutive visits form is i.i.d. if the chain starts from $x$.
-For this reason, the law of large numbers (Theorem~\ref{thrm:klln}) implies that
+The regenerative property tells us that the sequence $(\phi^{k+1}_x-\phi^k_x)_{k\in\n}$ of elapsed times between consecutive visits is i.i.d. whenever the chain starts in $x$.
+For this reason, the law of large numbers implies that

 for large enough $K$.
-If the chain does not start at $x$, then noting that $\epsilon_N(x)$ is non-zero only if the chain every visits $x$ and applying the Markov property yields the following characterisation of $\epsilon_N(x)$'s limiting behaviour (for a formal proof, see the end of the section): \begin{theorem} For all states $x$ in $\s$,
+If the chain does not start in $x$, then noting that $\epsilon_N(x)$ is non-zero only if the chain ever visits $x$ and applying the Markov property yields the following characterisation of $\epsilon_N(x)$'s limiting behaviour (for a formal proof, see the end of the section): \begin{theorem} For all states $x$ in $\s$,

 \end{theorem} The theorem shows that the fraction $\epsilon_\infty(x)$ of all time that the chain spends in a state $x$ is negligible unless returns to $x$ happen quickly enough that the mean return time is finite.
 Or, in other words, unless $x$ is \emph{positive recurrent}: \begin{definition}[Positive and null recurrent states] A state $x$ is said to be positive recurrent if its mean return time is finite ($\Ebx{\phi_x}<\infty$).
 If $x$ is recurrent but its mean return time is infinite ($\Ebx{\phi_x}=\infty$), we say that it is null recurrent. \end{definition}